paperbenni/paperbenni.github.io/content/posts/wishlist-1.md

 look at something else, so it shouldn't be distracting or making things harder to read.

-Super + right click drag allows resizing a window, but also right clicks on the window.
+Super + right-click drag allows resizing a window, but also right-clicks on the window.

-Scrolling with the mouse wheel while in the workspace switcher should switch workspaces like it does on Gnome.
+Scrolling with the mouse wheel while in the workspace switcher should switch workspaces like it does on GNOME.
 Right now it does nothing.

 ## [Spot](https://flathub.org/apps/dev.alextren.Spot)

 A list of keyboard shortcuts.
-There is no documentation of keyboard shortcuts built in, and there is no documentation on github either.
+There is no documentation of keyboard shortcuts built in, and there is no documentation on GitHub either.
 There are some shortcuts